 Other common foot type related ailments seen in kids are posterior tibial tendinitis (pain and swelling in the largest tendon that holds up your arch), Achilles tendinitis (pain in the largest tendon on the back of your heel), shin splints (pain in the front of your shin bone or lower legs), and Osgood-schlatter's disease (pain and swelling in the growth plate just below your knee).
 These are also treated primarily by realigning the biomechanics of the child's foot.

 Kids with gait issues may in-toe or out-toe causing muscle and joint imbalances.
 Some kids are even chronic toe walkers.
 These types of issues can be foot type related or can be caused by some underlying nerve issues.
 Orthotics (shoe inserts to balance abnormal foot function) and physical therapy are usually very helpful.

 Of course, kids also can suffer from traumatic sprains and strains as well as stress fractures and fractures.
 No one is immune to fall down and go boom!

 What else do we see in kids?
 Lots and lots of ingrown toenails and pesky warts.
 Skin and nail issues are abundant and seem to be ignored all summer long.
 I implore all parents to take a look at their kid's feet and nails.
 Little problems become big headaches when not addressed.
 A simple ingrown toenail can become a huge abscess when picked at repeatedly by your child.

-So while I replenish my kids treat drawer and balloon stash, remember that kids have lots of foot issues too and at Foot and Ankle Associates of North Texas, we treat lots of kids!
+So while I replenish my kids treat drawer and sticker stash, remember that kids have lots of foot issues too, and at Foot and Ankle Associates of North Texas, we treat lots of kids!
 Request a free coloring book for your kids and don't ignore their feet!

-PS.
-Just so Moms and Dads don't feel left out, we have a free book for you too.
+P.S.
+Just so adults don't feel left out, we have a free book for you too.
 Just request a copy of Got Feet for yourselves.
 No pictures to color, but lots of great information!